Particular/RepoStandards/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. Windows 10 build 1803]
  - .NET Version [e.g. .NET Core 2.1.300]

+##Workarounds (if any)
+If there are any workarounds, please describe here

+##Possible solution (if any)
+If there are any possible solutions, please describe here

 ##Additional context
 Add any other context about the problem here.